samsinai/FLEXS/README.md

  While in some cases, these two steps are learned simultaneously, it is fairly common to have access to a well-trained model `f` which is *not* invertible.
 Namely, given a sequence `x`, the model can estimate `y'` (with variable accuracy), but it cannot generate a sequence `x'` associated with a specific function `y`.
 Therefore it is valuable to develop exploration algorithms `E(f)` that make use of the model `f` to propose sequences `x'`.

  We implement a simulation environment that allows you to develop or port landscape exploration algorithms for a variety of challenging tasks.
 Our environment allows you to abstract away the model `f = Noisy_abstract_model(g)` or employ empirical models (like Keras/Pytorch or Sklearn models).
-You can see how these work in the tutorial.
+You can see how these work in the [quickstart tutorial](Tutorial.ipynb).

 Our abstraction is comprised of three levels:
 #### 1. Ground truth oracles (landscapes)